arif20026/event-management/questionsAndAnswers.md

 #### Answer: B

-<i>At first line variable is declared as greeting but in second and second line there is a typo , instead of 'greeting' 'greetign' is typed.
+<i>At first line variable is declared as greeting but in second and third line there is a typo , instead of 'greeting' 'greetign' is typed.
 As greetign is not defined consoling it will give reference error </i>

 </p>
 </details>